-In 2010, for the third year in a row, Oglethorpe University recieved a $5,000 grant from the Governor’s Office of Highway Safety (GOHS).
+In 2010, for the third year in a row, Oglethorpe University received a $5,000 grant from the Governor’s Office of Highway Safety (GOHS).
 In September 2010, Oglethorpe was also awarded a $30,000 NCAA CHOICES grant to be used over the next three years.
 Both grants fund on-campus training and peer education in an effort to battle the damaging realities of alcohol abuse in college-aged adults.

 These grants supported several surveys that help school counselors and student groups gather data about alcohol use to be used to help students confront misconceptions and misinformation about alcohol use.
 The NCAA funding also will help support a student-athlete alcohol task force and a social marketing campaign.